tnguy564/httpserver/README.md

-# Assignment 4 directory
+# Multi-threaded HTTP Server written in C

-This directory contains source code and other files for Assignment 4.
+This directory contains source code and other files for Assignment 4 for CSE 130.

+Handles concurrent read/write requests.